-This version of the NP is being re-submitted to BC, for it to undergo a full Regulation 16 Submission Consultation, a second statutory six-week consultation, which represents the final stage for comments on the final draft of the NP.
-When the consultation closes, BC will then submit the NP to an appointed independent examiner.
+After the NP is submitted to BC, it will undergo the Regulation 16 Submission Consultation, a second statutory six-week consultation, which represents the final stage for comments on the final draft of the NP.
+When the consultation closes, BC will then submit the NP to the appointed independent examiner.
 Subject to the examiner's recommendations, the NP will then proceed to a public referendum of the local electorate.